barryclark/jekyll-now/_posts/2020-01-08-Ruby-query-API-with-variable-params.md

-We define a method that fetches data on github's API  with some parameters.
-Params are:
+We define a method that fetches data on github's API  with unknown number of parameters.
+These are:
-- usernames defined as `String`, and `#{username}`will by passed as a param for the API search
+- usernames defined as `String`, so `#{username}`will by passed as a param for the API search
 - data-types defined as `Symbol`, and will be used as keys to retrieve the value of the hash returned by the query.
-We have an unknow number of params so we pass `*vars` (could be `*anything`).
+We have an unknow number of params so we use `*vars` (could be `*anything`).
 We separate the strings from the symbols (which are the data-types of the API), and query Github's API for each username, and then extract the data-types values.

 ```ruby
 require 'json'